hunsri/hunsri/README.md

 🚀 Postgraduate student of Applied Computer Science

-🔨 Personal Projects range from XR Applications to creating Discord Bots for fun
+🔨 Personal Projects range from XR Applications to creating compact experimental programs for fun

 ⚡ Passionate about **Computer Graphics**, **Interactive Systems Design** and everything in between!